SCPET/PluginFramework-Docs/PluginAPI/Events/DoorInteract.md

 Set: No
 The type of interaction that took place.

-## `bool` IsClose
+## `DoorInteractMethod` InteractionMethod
 Get: Yes
 Set: No
-If this is `true`, the door is being closed.
-Otherwise the door is being opened.
+Determines whether or not the door is being opened or closed.

 ## `bool` IsNPCOrPlayer
 Get: Yes
 Set: No
 Determines whether or not the door is being opened by a player or by an entity.
 If this is `true`, the `Entity` property will not be null.

 ## `string` DoorName
 Get: Yes
 Set: No
 Gets the name of the door.
 Shorthand of `Door.doorName`.

 ## `DoorType` DoorType
 Get: Yes